 To make sure your events are catered directly for your member base consider involving members in an events committee.
 Allowing key members to plan and give input into your event offerings is valuable for understanding member needs.

-There are plenty of software tools that can help you book more events and manage them better.
+There are plenty of software tools that can help you book more events and manage them easier.

 Golf course management platforms also help operators schedule and plan events with calendars, online booking, payment, and registration.